Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 We use the 8-at-a-time to make our HSTs.
 If you plan on making tons of these blocks, you may want to consider using triangle paper for even more efficiency.

-To start, on the backside of either the #1 or #2 patches draw a diagonal line from each pair of corners.
-(You'll just barely be able to see my lines on the photo below.)
+To start, on the backside of either the #1 or #2 patches draw 2 diagonal lines, one from each pair of corners.
+(You'll just barely be able to see my lines in the photo below.)

 Mark whichever fabric is easier to see the lines on.
 I love my Bohin Mechanical Chalk Pencil for this.